-Asia is the most populous continent in the world, with over 60% of the world population living in Asia.
-As such, Asia is also home to many of the world’s universities, some of the best, as a matter of fact.
-Universities such as Peking University and the University of Tokyo are famous the world over for the quality of their graduates.
+Asia is the world’s most populous continent, with about 60% of the world’s population living in the Asia-Pacific region.
+As such, Asia is also home to many highly regarded universities.
+Universities such as Peking University and the University of Tokyo are internationally recognized institutions.
 This makes Asia an attractive option for international students.
 Today, we will discuss how much it costs to live and study in Asia.

 Cost of Studying in Asia

-As you can tell, in terms of the cost of studying in Asia, there is a huge gap between some of the most expensive and least expensive universities.
-However, these are not the only costs international students will have to account for.
+As you can tell, in terms of the cost of studying in Asia, there is a large gap between some of the most expensive and least expensive universities.
+However, these are not the only costs international students will have to consider.

 Cost of Living in Asia